Entanglement bounds on the performance of quantum computing architectures: Rainbow states

-\textit{Rainbow states.---} We now define a highly entangled state whose creation serves as a benchmark for the performance of a quantum computing architecture.
+We now define a highly entangled state whose creation serves as a benchmark for the performance of a quantum computing architecture.

-Entanglement makes a useful benchmark for any quantum computer because it can be shown that computations that do not produce entanglement can be efficiently simulated classically \cite{Vidal2003,Verstraete2004}.
+Entanglement makes a useful benchmark for any quantum computer because it can be shown that computations that do not produce entanglement can be efficiently simulated classically \cite{Vidal2003, Verstraete2004} \footnote{Although universal quantum computation is possible in the limit of vanishing entanglement by implementing any quantum circuit $\C$ in a way that's controlled by a qubit in the state $\sqrt{1-\epsilon}\ket{0}+\sqrt\epsilon\ket{1}$~\cite{VandenNest2013}, such computation still requires the ability to implement the circuit $\C$.
+This means that any entanglement-based bound on the time-complexity of implementing $\C$ would still apply to the $\epsilon$-entangled version.}.
 Further motivation for producing highly entangled states can be found in quantum simulation, where a quantum simulator of general applicability ought to be capable of representing and simulating highly entangled states \cite{Cirac2012}.

-To select a particular entangled state, we first consider the ``rainbow state.''
-This is defined in 1D contexts for even $N$ as one in which qubits $i$ and $N-i$ are maximally entangled \cite{Ramirez2015,Alexander2018a}.
+To select a particular entangled state for benchmarking, we consider ``rainbow states.''
+In 1D contexts, for even $N$, a rainbow state is one in which qubits $i$ and $N-i$ are maximally entangled \cite{Ramirez2015,Alexander2018a}.
 The state itself is maximally entangled across a bipartition between the first $N/2$ qubits and the rest.

 We extend this construction to arbitrary graphs.
-Suppose we consider a set of qubits $V$ and any subset $F \subset V$, with the requirement that $\abs{F} \leq \half \abs{V}$.
+Suppose we consider a set of qubits $V$ and any subset $F$\,$\subset$\,$V$, with the requirement that $\abs{F}$\,$\leq $\,$\half \abs{V}$.
 Denote by $F_i$ the $i$th vertex of $F$ using an arbitrary ordering, and similarly use $\bar{F}_i$ to index vertices in the complement $\bar{F}$.
 We can then define a ``rainbow'' state as one in which qubit $F_i$ and qubit $\bar{F}_i$ form a Bell pair, and any additional qubits in $\bar{F}$ are left in the state $\ket{0}$.
-This state is illustrated for a particular arbitrary $F$ in Fig.~\ref{fig:bipartition}.
-Note that this construction is only well-defined if $\abs{F} \leq \half \abs{V}$, as otherwise there will not be enough data qubits in $\bar{F}$ to form Bell pairs with all the data qubits in $F$.
+This state is illustrated for a particular choice of $F$ and ordering in Fig.~\ref{fig:bipartition}.
+Note that this construction is only well-defined if $\abs{F}$\,$\leq $\,$\half \abs{V}$, as otherwise there will not be enough data qubits in $\bar{F}$ to form Bell pairs with all the data qubits in $F$.
+The arbitrary ordering allows multiple rainbow states to be defined from the same $F$.